BrandonGrimaldoM/LearnAndGrow-Nickelfox/README.md

 # Learn & Grow Desktop Template

-This template was created based on Nickelfox's design in figma.
+This template was created using the Nickelfox design in figma.

 https://learn-and-grow.vercel.app/